Back cultural heritage

 Val-Cenis

-St Pierre d'Extravache church at Val Cenis Bramans - Jean-François Durand
+© St Pierre d'Extravache Church in Val Cenis Bramans - Jean-François Durand

-• St Pierre d'Extravache church at Val Cenis Bramans - Jean-François Durand
+• © St Pierre d'Extravache Church in Val Cenis Bramans - Jean-François Durand

-• St Pierre d'Extravache church at Val Cenis Bramans - Jean-François Durand
+• © St Pierre d'Extravache Church in Val Cenis Bramans - Jean-François Durand

 Description

-"In mountainous regions, at a distance from urban centers and in contrast to them, robust chapels with cul-de-four apses, such as Saint-Pierre d'Extravache in the commune of Bramans, have given way without transition to buildings of Baroque structure."
+"In mountainous regions, at a distance from urban centers and in contrast to them, the sturdy and apsed chapels with culs-de-four apses, as is still the case with Saint-Pierre d'Extravache in the municipality of Bramans, gave way without transition to buildings of Baroque structure".

-Extract from "Le guide du Parc National de la Vanoise", © 2003 Editions Glénat, on sale at the Maison de la Vanoise at Val Cenis Termignon.
+Extract from "Le guide du Parc National de la Vanoise", © 2003 Editions Glénat, on sale at the Maison de la Vanoise in Val Cenis Termignon.

 Environments